 Are you an Aperol Spritz cocktail person?
 Then this article is for you.

-Picturising or, better yet, visiting Italy is one of the most soothing experiences – the place has so much to offer in aspects ranging from iconic travel destinations, historical gems, great food and drinks, and the list goes on.
-It is then enhanced by including a beautiful, slender wine glass filled with sparkling, blood orange cocktail which goes by Aperol spritz – much like the stunning sunsets.
+Picturizing or, better yet, visiting Italy is one of the most soothing experiences – the place has so much to offer in aspects ranging from iconic travel destinations, historical gems, great food and drinks, and the list goes on.
+It is then enhanced by including a beautiful, slender wine glass filled with a sparkling, blood orange cocktail, which goes by Aperol spritz – much like the stunning sunsets.

 This classic cocktail hails from Northern Italy – think Milan and Venice.

 Aperol spritz is, hands down, a very good drink and perfect to freshen you up on a hot day.
-The cocktail is a blissful burst of flavors, fused with sparkling wine and the tint similar to that of a summer sunset, paired with orange slices, enhance the overall aesthetic – not to mention the taste – of this drink.
+The cocktail is a blissful burst of flavors, fused with sparkling wine and a tint similar to that of a summer sunset, paired with orange slices, enhancing the overall aesthetic – not to mention the taste – of this drink.

 What is Aperol?